MysteryDash/Offline-PS4-Remote-Play/README.md

 ## Will RemotePlay work as usual ?

-Yes, every aspect of the original RemotePlay have been kept, except the error messages.
-Be aware that if you have an Internet connection and an update is required, this patch will NOT prevent it (updates are here for a reason...) !
+Yes, every aspect of the original RemotePlay have been kept, except the error messages (only those concerning the updates, of course).
-I may (or may not) totally prevent those updates, but currently I don't know if compatibility problem may arise between the PS4 and the Remote Play if both aren't up-to-date.
+The software will still ask you if you want to update it, however, you can now decline and still use the Remote Play !

 ## I don't trust those patches thrown at me like this...